Pádraig Ó Caoimh: Irish War of Independence

 Ó Caoimh was transferred to Parkhurst prison on the Isle of Wight at the start of 1921.
 There were over seven hundred men imprisoned there at the time; the authorities had decided to divide up the Irish Republican prisoners so they would each be housed with forty regular prisoners.
 Volunteer James Allen Busby "We refused to agree to this and barricaded our cells.
 For this some of our lads were taken to what were known as the 'silent cells'.
 These cells were underground.
 Crowe [Maurice Crow of Emly, County Tipperary (I.R.A. prisoner's Commandant)] applied to see the Governor of the prison and told him that we would tear the place down, brick by brick, if our lads were not released from the underground cells.
 We refused to associate with any convicts but our own lads, and when walking in circles on the exercise ground we arranged to break ranks and get together, whereupon the warders set upon us and rushed us to our cells.
 I remember on one occasion, for three weeks running we gave what we called our "concert party".
 When lights were out at night, we kept up a constant din, shouting and singing Irish songs.
 At periods the warders tried to undress us to give us a bath; we fought them on this and refused to go for a bath unless we went in a party with our own lads.
 We also threatened to go on strike against the fortnightly convicts' haircutting.
 Everything that was possible to do, we did, to upset prison discipline and force the authorities to treat us as a group apart from the other convicted prisoners.
 Eventually the warders themselves threatened to go on strike because of the trouble we were causing them.
 Finally, the Governor agreed to 'house' us in cells all on the one landing and, after consultation with Crowe, our commandant, allowed us to remain together and not associate with the other prisoners.
 The Reverend Father Dominic [O'Connor, "the patriot Franciscan"] wore prison garb and was detained in the hospital wing.
 His hair (or beard) was not cut and he was permitted to say Mass every day.
 Paddy O'Keeffe of Cork, the present General Secretary of the Gaelic Athletic, used serve Fr.
 Dominic's Mass."

 Ó Caoimh was released the year after the 1921 Anglo-Irish Treaty.

-He took a position as manager of a Munster tobacco company and married a lady named Peig.
+He took a position as manager of a Cork Tobacco company called M & P O’Sullivan Ltd and was also the Company Secretary and married a lady named Peig.